 1.2.
 There is no upper age limit.

-1.5.
-By registering, Participants confirm that they are physically fit and medically able to undertake up to five full days of intensive dance training.
+1.6.
+By registering, Participants confirm that they are physically fit and medically able to undertake up to five full days of intensive dance training appropriate to their chosen level.

 2. Registration and Payment